m-kupiec/compendium-typescript/README.md

 >
 > [Stack Overflow](https://stackoverflow.com/a/29197665)

+"Explicitly describing types and interfaces inside `.d.ts` files, rather than having them implicitly described as you write functions, can make your codebase easier to test.
+It's easier to write mocks and 'fake' versions of code when the interfaces involved are clear." ([web.dev](https://web.dev/learn/testing/get-started/static-analysis))

 > To make the first step in moving from JavaScript to TypeScript without adding a complex build step in the process you could:
 >
 > 1. Define all your types in `types.ts`